 Quality public services are essential to countries’ economic growth

-Today, nearly 1.1 billion people worldwide have no electricity, 660 million people lack access to clean water, and more than 2 billion lack modern sanitation facilities.
+Today, 789 million people live without electricity, 2.2 billion people lack access to safe drinking water, and 4.2 billion lack modern sanitation services.
 To address these gaps, the public and private sectors need to work together.

 Through Public-Private Partnerships (PPPs), governments partner with the private sector to deliver a public service in line with strict service criteria.
 The government establishes the project objectives, while the private sector takes responsibility for meeting them.
 Payment on delivery and risk sharing help keep the private partner focused on delivering quality public services that help meet national development goals.